llvm/llvm-project/llvm/docs/CommandGuide/llvm-readobj.rst

  Display the contents of the basic block address map section(s), which contain the address of each function, along with the relative offset of each basic block.

- When pgo analysis maps are present, all analyses are printed as there raw value.
+ When pgo analysis maps are present, all analyses are printed as their raw value.

 .. option:: --pretty-pgo-analysis-map

- When pgo analysis maps are present in the basic block address map section(s), analyses with special formats (i.e. BlockFrequency, BranchProbability, etc) are printed using the same format as there respective analysis pass.
+ When pgo analysis maps are present in the basic block address map section(s), analyses with special formats (i.e. BlockFrequency, BranchProbability, etc) are printed using the same format as their respective analysis pass.

- Requires ``--bb-addr-map`` to have an effect.
+ Requires :option:`--bb-addr-map` to have an effect.

 .. option:: --demangle, -C